rmusser01/Infosec_Reference/Draft/Draft/Attacking Defending Android -.md

 [Flow Droid - Taint Analysis](http://sseblog.ec-spride.de/tools/flowdroid/)
 * FlowDroid is a context-, flow-, field-, object-sensitive and lifecycle-aware static taint analysis tool for Android applications.
 U
 * [Flow Droid Paper- FlowDroid: Precise Context, Flow, Field, Object-sensitive and Lifecycle-aware Taint Analysis for Android Apps](http://www.bodden.de/pubs/far+14flowdroid.pdf)
 * In this work we thus present F LOW D ROID , a novel and highly precise static taint analysis for Android applications.
-A precise model of AndroidÂ’s lifecycle allows the analysis to properly handle callbacks invoked by the Android framework, while context, flow, field and object-sensitivity allows the analysis to reduce the number of false alarms.
+A precise model of Android’s lifecycle allows the analysis to properly handle callbacks invoked by the Android framework, while context, flow, field and object-sensitivity allows the analysis to reduce the number of false alarms.
 Novel on-demand algorithms help F LOW D ROID maintain high efficiency and precision at the same time

 [dedex](https://github.com/mariokmk/dedex)
 * Is a command line tool for disassembling Android DEX files.